rlvoyer/tryouts-scoresheet-processor/README.md

 #### Combine scoresheets

 The combine_scoresheets.py program requires as input an input folder of scoresheet CSVs, a name for the CSV where the combined output should be written, and a player group file which indicates evaluation groups for each of the players.
 (The evaluation group file is solely as the basis for sorting the output.)
+The player group file should contain the same list of player names in the first column (`Player`), and the group number (or identifier) in the second column (`Group`).

 You can run combine_scoresheets.py like so: